The Stone Bank Lions Club will be coming to Merton Intermediate on Friday, December 5, 2025.

 Note: this is a SCREENING to identify potential vision problems.
 If your student is screened, the screening may identify potential problems with their vision.
 A follow-up examination with an eye doctor is recommended.

 Additionally, if you have younger children at home, or you (a parent) would like to be screened, you are welcome to come in during the Screening as well.
-Reach out to the Primary Front Office to let them know you'd like to stop by.
+Reach out to the Intermediate Front Office to let them know you'd like to stop by.

 The screening process is VERY quick, is non-invasive, and completely painless.
 Your student will enter the room and stand approximately 3' in front of a Lions Club member who will be holding a screening machine.
 The student looks as the machine while the machine "scans" the eyes and assesses if there may be a problem with their vision.